connorzg/spotify-lyrics/README.md

-# Lyrics Spotify (macOS)
+# Lyrics for Spotify (macOS)

 (EXPERIMENTAL)

-Lyrics for Spotify in a browser tab. macOS Only.
+Lyrics for Spotify, macOS Only.

+Taps into Spotify to get what's currently playing and delivers the lyrics to a tab on your browser.

 Implemented in pure python, no dependencies required.

 ## Running